-The Toshiba BC-1211S offers a full 12 digits of capacity, fixed decimal point locations at 0, 2, and 4 digits behind the decimal, constant mode for multiplication, and a sum-of-products accumulation mode.
+The Toshiba BC-1211S offers twelve digits of capacity, fixed decimal point locations at 0, 2, and 4 digits behind the decimal, constant mode for multiplication, and a sum-of-products accumulation mode.
 Addition, subtraction, and multiplication operate as usual for calculators of the day.
 Decimal point is floating on input, meaning that the decimal point can be located anywhere in the number that is input, but as soon as an operation is performed on the number, it is truncated to the number of digits behind the decimal selected on the decimal position switch.
 The machine allows a two-key squaring operation to be performed by entering the number, pressing the [X] key, then pressing the [+=] key.
 At the left end of the display is a neon indicator tube that lights when an overflow occurs.
-Overflows do not cause any 'lock' to occur, which can lead a distracted user to carry on calculating after an overflow has occurred.
+Overflows do not cause any physical or electronic keyboard lockout to occur, which can lead a distracted user to carry on calculating after an overflow has occurred.

 The main circuit assembly of the Toshiba BC-1211S